Risk & Modeling

 How does Retirement Lab model black swan events?

-Retirement Lab uses two complementary approaches: fat-tail distributions (Student's t-distribution with Fernandez-Steel skewness) that naturally produce more frequent extreme returns, and a discrete black swan event model using a Poisson process with configurable probability and magnitude of market crashes.
+Retirement Lab uses two complementary approaches: fat-tail distributions (Student's t-distribution with Fernandez-Steel skewness) that naturally produce more frequent extreme returns, and a discrete black swan event model where you set the age at which a crash occurs and the drop percentage.
+This lets you stress-test specific crash scenarios at the worst possible timing.